How to Get Your Baby to Sleep in a Crib

 By the time your child is about three feet tall, they should no longer sleep in a crib, according to experts.

-Check the manufacturer's guidelines when you buy your crib, as there may be a maximum height, weight, or age limit.
+Check the manufacturer's guidelines when purchasing your crib, as it may have a maximum height, weight, or age limit.

 To ensure the crib is safe during both babyhood and toddlerhood, you’ll need to lower the mattress height from time to time.
 This will prohibit your toddler from climbing out or falling over the rails.